Lakeview Terrace: Plot

-Wildfires are raging in the surrounding hills and the residents are instructed to leave their homes.
-Abel, who remains behind, enters the Mattsons' home, hoping to retrieve Clarence's dropped cell phone, fearing that it will incriminate him.
-Lisa and Chris unexpectedly return from the hospital before Abel finds the phone, and he leaves.
-While the Mattsons pack to evacuate, Chris finds the cell phone.
-He calls the last number dialled and hears Abel answer.
-Chris realizes Abel is responsible for the break-in, and Abel realizes Chris has discovered the phone.
-Abel goes over with his gun drawn, and he and Chris struggle.
-Before Lisa can escape, Abel shoots her car, causing her to crash into a parked vehicle.
-After pistol-whipping Abel and supposedly knocking him unconscious, Chris tries to free Lisa from the car.
-Abel fires his gun at Chris but misses, and Chris holds Abel's other gun at him while telling him to stay back.
+Wildfires are raging in the surrounding hills, so the residents are instructed to leave their homes.
+Abel, who remains behind, surreptitiously enters the Mattsons', hoping to retrieve Clarence's cell phone, fearing that it will incriminate him.
+Lisa and Chris unexpectedly return home from the hospital before Abel finds it, and he quickly leaves.
+While the Mattsons pack to evacuate, Chris finds the cell, calling the last number dialled and Abel answers.

-Hiding his gun in the back of his pants, Abel claims he is unarmed when county sheriff officers arrive on the scene.
-The police demand Chris drop his gun, while ordering Abel not move any further, uncertain of who the aggressor is.
+Realizing Chris knows he is responsible for the break-in, Abel heads over with his gun drawn, and the men struggle.
+As Lisa tries to escape, Abel shoots her car, causing her to crash into a parked vehicle.
+After pistol-whipping Abel and seemingly knocking him unconscious, Chris tries to free Lisa from the car.
+Abel shoots at him but misses, and Chris holds Abel's other gun at him while telling him to stay back.
+Hiding his gun in the back of his pants, Abel claims he is unarmed when LASD deputy sheriffs arrive on the scene.
+The officers demand Chris drop his gun, and Abel to not move, uncertain of who the aggressor is.
 His wife begs him to comply and Abel tells him to listen to her.
-However, in an effort to expose Abel's true nature in front of the police, Chris retorts that Abel needed to have listened to his wife and sarcastically asks if he foresaw her betrayal, implying that his belligerent attitude drove her to cheat on him.
-A livid Abel pulls out his hidden handgun and shoots and injures Chris in the shoulder, after which he is promptly and viciously gunned down by his former colleagues.
-Chris survives the shooting, and in the ambulance, he and Lisa talk about their pride in their home, neighborhood, and soon-to-be family, while the wildfires finally seem to be contained.
+Remembering the corrupt cop's previous admission, Chris retorts that Abel should have listened to his wife and tauntingly implies his belligerent attitude drove her to cheat.
+Enraged at Chris' words, Abel is provoked into pulling out his backup revolver and shooting Chris in the shoulder.
+His true nature exposed, Abel is unceremoniously gunned down and killed by his former colleagues.

+Chris survives the shooting, and in the ambulance, he and Lisa talk with pride about their home, neighborhood, and soon-to-be family, while the wildfires finally seem to be contained.